 Yes, you can cancel your registration.
 The deadline to cancel without penalty is 8:00 pm on the Tuesday evening before your trip.
 After the deadline, your bus fee is non-refundable (as we make decisions to run the bus based on the number of participants), but we will refund your trail pass and rentals.

 To cancel a trip, you must send an email to cancellations@hpsc.ca before the deadline listed above.
-Please include the trip number (N####), destination and your name.
+Please include the trip number (N####), destination and your name in the subject line.
 Once your registration is cancelled, you will be sent an email notification.

 If we cancel a trip (due to poor weather/ski conditions), you will receive a full refund on your credit card.